Laqwanda-Nettles/Peace-of-Mind/README.md

 - **Develop the Journal Dashboard:** Begin implementing the Journal Dashboard, where users can view and manage their journal entries and track mood over time.

+## Days 4 and 5: Components, API Routes, and Journal Dashboard Updates

+### Overview

+Over the past two days, I focused on developing new components, implementing API routes, and improving the layout of the **Journal Dashboard** and **Resources** pages.
+While I made significant progress, I also encountered challenges that require revisiting and refining some aspects of the project.

+---

+### Key Accomplishments

+#### 1. **New Components**

+- **MoodCheck**: A component for users to quickly check in and log their current mood.
+- **MoodSummary**: Displays a summary of mood trends for the user.
+- **QuoteImageCard**: Fetches and displays a visually appealing quote image from the ZenQuotes API, now added to the **Resources** page.

+#### 2. **API Routes**

+- **Save Mood**: Created an API route for saving mood data submitted through the `MoodCheck` component.
+Data is stored in Redis for persistence.
+- **Get Moods**: Added an API route to retrieve stored mood data for the `MoodSummary` component.

+#### 3. **Journal Page Updates**

+- Added key sections to the **Journal Dashboard**, including:
+  - A **Welcome Message** to greet the user.
+  - The **Mood Check-In** form for logging moods.
+  - The **Mood Tracker Summary** to visualize mood trends over time.

+#### 4. **Resources Page**

+- Imported and utilized the **QuoteImageCard** component to display inspirational quotes on the **Resources** page.

+#### 5. **Testing**

+- Implemented **Storybook** testing for the `MoodCheck` component, ensuring its functionality and appearance align with expectations.

+---

+### Challenges

+#### 1. **Chart.js Compatibility**

+- Encountered issues with **Chart.js** not working on the deployed site due to compatibility problems with Next.js 19.
+While it works locally, the library causes errors during deployment.
+- **Next Steps**: I explored alternative chart libraries but faced similar issues.
+My plan is to:
+  - Research creating a custom chart solution tailored to my needs.
+  - Revisit this task after completing other components to avoid getting stuck.

+#### 2. **Journal Dashboard Layout**

+- Struggled with layout issues on smaller screens, particularly with the **Journal Dashboard** page.
+The grid layout did not scale well, leading to cluttered visuals.
+- **Next Steps**: Transition to a **Flexbox** layout for better adaptability across screen sizes.

+#### 3. **ZenQuotes API Issues**

+- The ZenQuotes API occasionally fails to fetch data.
+While reviewing the API documentation for solutions, I am considering alternatives, including building my own API for more control.

+---

+### Next Steps

+- **Work on the Resources and About Pages**: Take a step back from the challenging tasks (e.g., charts and ZenQuotes API) to focus on the static content and design of these pages.
+- **Revisit Journal Dashboard Layout**: Implement the Flexbox solution for better responsiveness.
+- **Explore Alternatives for Charts and Quotes**: If current tools and APIs continue to pose issues, consider custom solutions or alternative libraries.

+---

+## Summary

+Days 4 and 5 were productive, as I introduced new components, API routes, and features to enhance the functionality of the **Journal Dashboard** and **Resources** pages.
+However, challenges with compatibility and layout pushed me to prioritize and plan for incremental improvements.
+Stepping away from these obstacles temporarily will allow me to return with fresh ideas and solutions while making progress on other parts of the project.

 ## Getting Started

 First, clone repository and install dependencies: